aaronamran/MCSI-Remote-Cybersecurity-Internship/Red Teaming/persist-windows-machine.md

    del C:\Windows\Temp\dummymaliciousfile.txt
    ```
 11. Close the RDP connection by logging out of the RDP session from Kali Linux by pressing Ctrl+C to end the xfreerdp session
+12. To remove the created account in Windows 10 VM, run the command in PowerShell opened with administrator privileges
+    ```
+    Remove-LocalUser -Name "username"
+    ```